 If you needed to take the ALEKS math placement assessment and did not, then you may have no class schedule.

 Math Placement:

-- AP (min score 2)
+- AP (min score 2 on Calc AB exam)

 - ACT/SAT Math

 - Transfers

 - ALEKS

 If this is the case for you, please be sure to take ALEKS as soon as possible.